RFCE2209-Baratheon/Front-End-Capstone/readme.md

-## Project Name
-HackReactor FEC - Team Baratheon
+## HackReactor FEC - Team Baratheon

 ### Overview
 A retail website fufulling an intensive business requirement document as provided by a client.
 The website provides functionality for browsing/shopping a number of available products hosted on a third-party API.